 Impact

-- What do we want to change?
+• What do we want to change?

 All people can dream big.
-However, not everyone has the same opportunities in life and is able to develop to their full potential and fulfill their dreams.
+However, not everyone has the same opportunities in life and is able to develop to their full potential and fulfil their dreams.
 Looking into the progression to higher education of ethnic minority and migrant adolescents, specifically those from PALOP backgrounds (African countries with Portuguese as an official language), numbers show that compared to the dominant group, these students are significantly more likely to be kept back a year at their secondary/high school education (50% vs 20%) and twice as likely to follow professional courses (78% vs 43%), a route which very rarely leads to entry into higher education (DGEEC/MEC, 2016, Caminhos escolares de jovens africanos (PALOP) que acedem ao ensino superior).

 Funded by the European Commission.
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Commission.
 Neither the European Union nor the granting authority can be held responsible for them.